CMU-17-356/cmu-17-356.github.io/docs/syllabus.md

 ## Grading

-Evaluation will be based on the following approximate distribution: 55% assignments, 35% final project, 10% participation.
+Evaluation will be based on the following approximate distribution:

-*Note:* Attendance is required for guest lectures.
-Absences during guest lectures (without previously arranged accommodations) will result in a deduction in your overall course grade for participation.
+- Individual homework assignments (40%)
+- Team project assignments (30%)
+- Midterm exam (15%)
+- Class participation (15%)
+  - Main class attendance (5%)
+    - 2 free absences for any reason
+    - If these are used up, please DM us on Slack
+  - Recitation lab attendance (10%)

 ## Course Policies